Mr7eth/content-ops-starter/content/pages/chi_siamo.md

     type: FeaturedPeopleSection
 seo:
   metaTitle: Mockumentary Lab Team
-  metaDescription: This is the team page
+  metaDescription: This is the team page with Mattia Mura and Leonarda Saffi
   socialImage: /images/A group of young whi.jpg
   type: Seo
   addTitleSuffix: true